-If people want to look outside the Buntu family then Puppy (which comes in many versions) and Knoppix are good candidates.
+Debian, Puppy (which comes in many versions), Knoppix and Bodhi Linux are good options.
 More distros are listed here if people want to experiment, but before choosing one of the minor distros remember to check how well it is maintained.
 Never use an unsupported distro or a distro where bug fixes are released so slowly that it's almost unsupported.
 This excludes for example Damn Small Linux, which is sadly still mentioned in Ubuntuforums.
 Please let it rest in peace.

 ‘Light applications’ is a neverending topic.
 Only brief advice is given here, otherwise I leave it to the user to experiment.

 Adding Flashblock to the browser gives a significant increase in speed.
 Other ad-reducing plug-ins are worth testing, too.

 Trying a lighter browser like Midori, Xombrero / Xxxterm or Epiphany may or may not speed things up.
 The packages are small so it’s an easy test to do.
 The even lighter browser links2 gives a crude text display with embedded images but nothing more - no pop-ups, no animated GIF's and no video ads (scrolling is done with right mouse button or with Page Up/Down).
 After years of exposure to pages bloated with irrelevant ads and animations it's a joy to see only plain text.

 It's recommended to add 'Resource Monitors' to the bottom panel and keep an eye on CPU and memory usage.
 Just right-click on the panel, and the rest is self-explanatory.

 Lubuntu comes with the light office applications Abiword and Gnumeric in stead of the more usual Libre Office.
 As we have already required that the computer runs a browser with acceptable speed it also has the power to run Libre Office, so the two applications should not be kept because of lightness.